mohaimenulislamshawon/email-scraper-finder-extension/README.md

 # Free Email Scraper Chrome Extension: Find & Collect
-A Chrome extension that continuously scrap and collects email addresses from web pages, allowing users to easily copy or delete them.
-The extension can be toggled on or off, and it provides a simple interface to manage collected emails.
+Effortlessly discover and gather email addresses from any web page with this easy-to-use Chrome extension.
+Automatically scan websites to find and store email contacts, then manage them with simple copy and delete functions.
+Ideal for business professionals, digital marketers, and researchers looking to streamline their contact collection process.
+Enhance your productivity and build your email lists efficiently.

 https://github.com/user-attachments/assets/09694452-a581-4076-a811-7be1244bc352